The Parable of The Fossil

 “A defense mechanism?”

-“Why would it need a defense mechanism?”
+“Why did it need a defense mechanism?”

 The child made a face.